aws-samples/eks-workshop-developers/website/docs/containers/python/about-dockerfile.md

 ## Conclusion

-This guide underscores the strategic implementation of Docker's multi-stage builds in the Dockerfile for the fastapi-microservices project.
+This guide underscores the strategic implementation of Docker's multi-stage builds in the Dockerfile for the python-fastapi-demo-docker project.
 This approach not only separates build-time and run-time dependencies but also reduces the final image size, thus optimizing resource utilization.